Part of the complete guide to understanding addiction

 Your urine can test positive for fentanyl after 24-72 hours of the last dose.
 However, fentanyl metabolites (nor fentanyl) remain detectable for up to 96 hours.

-Here’s a look at how long different opiates can stay in your blood, saliva, and hair.
+Read on as we uncover: how long do commonopioids stay in your blood, saliva, and hair.

 Methadone